ragtam/yt-player-angular/libs/yt-player-angular/README.md

 # yt-player-angular

-This library was generated with [Nx](https://nx.dev).

-## Running unit tests

-Run `nx test yt-player-angular` to execute the unit tests.
+This library is an angular wrapper for yt-player library.

+This project is publishable to NPM.